kyma-project/website/content/blog-posts/2023-02-08-change-of-api-gateway-architecture/index.md

 ## Background

 The API Gateway component is a Kubernetes controller responsible for watching the APIRule CR and creating the subresources needed to expose and secure a workload.
 The API Gateway controller utilizes Istio VirtualService and ORY Oathkeeper Rule under the hood.
-As of Kyma 2.2 ORY stack, Hydra and Oathkeeper will be deprecated, and Istio CRs will provide the equivalent functionalities.
+As of Kyma 2.2 ORY stack, Hydra and Oathkeeper are deprecated, and Istio CRs will provide the equivalent functionalities.
 The new solution based on Istio will improve the stability and reliability of an exposed workload as well as simplify the API Gateway architecture.

 ## Current architecture